NC FAFSA Tracker

 NCDPI: The Tracker uses Membership Last Day (MLD) from the Principal’s Monthly Report Month 2 for senior class counts starting in January, and holds the senior class size steady throughout the remainder of the year.

 Submitted means that the application was sent in but may not have all required portions completed or may have errors.
-If a FAFSA form is submitted but not complete, the student will receive an email from the Department of Education asking them to correct their FAFSA.
+If a FAFSA form is submitted but not complete, the student will receive an email from the Department of Education asking them to correct their FAFSA or they can go to their FAFSA Submission Summary on their studentaid.gov account to check on errors.

 Completed means that an application was submitted and fully completed and is now being considered for financial aid.